Skip to article frontmatterSkip to article content

 This approach is cleaner than reconstructing the entire object and avoids issues with the spread operator.
 Notice that levelUp only updates the level - it doesn’t touch the score, which continues to accumulate.

-Here’s the complete game stats recipe:
+Here’s the complete game stats pattern:

 1